Leafwing-Studios/fop-rules/docs/character-options/species/crystalline.md

 **Prismatic Lens:** Whenever you would make an attack that deals elemental damage and do not already have disadvantage on that attack, you may take disadvantage on that attack in order to select a new type of elemental damage for that attack.

-**Crystalline Structure:** Crystalline cannot benefit from the innate affixes of armor.
-Instead, their basic defense is 16 + Prowess + Agility, and their movement speed begins at 4 tiles.
-If you gain the Ascendant’s Natural Defense feature, your basic defense becomes 18 + Prowess + Agility + Presence, but you gain no additional benefit from that feature.
+**Crystalline Structure:**  Crystalline's basic defense is 12 + Prowess + Agility, but their movement speed is 4 tiles.

 **Forbidden Snack:** As a minor action, you may break off a number of essence crystals equal to your proficiency bonus from your body, suffering 1 stack of exhaustion for doing so.
 These are very unstable however, and must be used before the end of your next rest.